whisthq/whist/.github/actions/monorepo-config/README.md

 ### GitHub

-Our Docker container container our Python process is deployed in GitHub CI through and Action.
+The Docker container running our Python process is deployed in GitHub CI through an Action.
 This is defined in `action.yml`, and can be called from a CI workflow with the `uses:` syntax.

 Because of the limitations of GitHub's Action API, we need to make a couple allowances in `action.yml`.
 In that file, we define some `inputs` and `outputs` to take in data from a workflow and send back our result.
-You must give each of the `inputs` a unique name, which poses a problem for us as we allow multiple `secrets` values.
-Allowing multiple `secrets` values allows us to merge secrets from different providers, like GitHub and Heroku.
+You must give each of the `inputs` a unique name, which poses a problem for us as our CLI allows multiple `--secrets` values.
+Allowing multiple `--secrets` allows us to merge secrets from different providers, like GitHub and Heroku.
 So instead of passing `secrets` as the Python program does, the Action `inputs` are `secrets-github` and `secrets-heroku`.
 We'll have to add new inputs as we add secrets providers.

 Another quirk of GitHub Actions is how you communicate between processes.
 You must `echo` into a string with a strange `"::set-output name=var-name::$(my-data)"` syntax.
 We don't want this to clog our console output when we're developing, and fortunately GitHub allows a `post-entrypoint` script to run after our standard `entrypoint` finishes.

 When you're running locally with `docker run`, you'll execute the Python program inside `entrypoint.sh`. `post-entrypoint.sh` will not run at all locally, it will only run inside the GitHub Actions runner in CI.
 As the odd output formatting is happening in `post-entrypoint.sh`, we don't need to look at it while running locally.

+At the bottom of the `action.yml`, we define some `args` that will be passed to the Python program.
+This list of arguments will be passed as is through the `Dockerfile` and into `entrypoint.sh`, and all arguments will be received by `python main.py`.